 Congratulations!
 A marriage is the start of an exciting journey for couples!
 Be sure to consider these aspects of the green card process if you plan to marry a U.S. citizen.
+Yes, you can get a green card through marriage.

 Concerns that arise during the background check or medical exam will also be discussed during the interview.